This manual (updated 29 January 2012) is for GNUnited Nations (version

 msgstr ""

-Some articles may contain diagrams or other images with English text that can and should be translated.
-In order to make the translated versions appear in the respective translations, GNUN should be told what URLs need localization.
-It can be done with HTML comments like
+Some articles and templates may contain diagrams or other images with English texts that call for translations.
+In order to make the translated versions appear in the respective translations, add a HTML comment like this to the English page:

 <!-- GNUN: localize URL /philosophy/category.png,